Hala Sultan Tekke

 In absolute terms, most of the ceramic finds from Tombs RR and SS should be dated to the 14th century BCE, maybe extending into end of the 15th (Tomb SS) and to the beginning of the 13th (Tomb RR) centuries BCE.

 It is obvious from the find contexts that these tombs functioned not only as burial places, but also as spaces for worship, feasting, and commemorating the deceased.
 The nature of the finds reflects the central role of Hala Sultan Tekke as a trading metropolis in the Mediterranean economic system.
 The city’s wealth was based on export of copper as a product of intraurban metallurgy, purple fabrics and trade (see previous websites).
-There are unequivocal cultural and economic connections between the city and a large geographical area: Imports arrived at Hala Sultan Tekke from a region covering Sardinia to Mesopotamia, and from Anatolia to Egypt.
+There are unequivocal cultural and economic connections between the city and a large geographical area: Imports arrived from a region covering Sardinia to Mesopotamia, and from Anatolia to Egypt.

 We are much obliged to the personnel of Department of Antiquities of Cyprus and to H.E.
 Anders Hagelberg, ambassador of Sweden, for all support.
 Our sincere thanks go the following foundations and academies: The field work was mainly sponsored by the Torsten Söderberg Foundation (Swedish id. ÖT4/18) and the Royal Swedish Academy of History and Antiquities in Stockholm (Enbom foundation).
 Additional funds came from the Royal Society of Arts and Sciences in Gothenburg.